Funding for Scottish Students

 Bursary

 There are 2 main types of bursary – Young Student Bursary and Independent Student Bursary.
 The one you can apply for depends on your age and circumstances.
 Generally, students under 25 claim the Young Student Bursary and are income assessed using their parents’ income.
-Those over 25, married or with children, will claim the Independent Student Bursary and are income assessed using their own income and that of a spouse or partner.
+Those over 25, married, or with children, will claim the Independent Student Bursary and are income assessed using their own income and that of any spouse or partner.

-Find out more on the SAAS website
+Find out more on the SAAS website.

 Student Loan

 Student loans are available on top of bursaries and are the largest element of your student support package.
 Similarly to the Bursary, this element is income assessed, so how much you can get depends on your circumstances.
+As a Scottish student, you apply to SAAS who assess how much of a student loan you are entitled to.
+SAAS then instruct the Student Loan Company (SLC) to pay this to you, but you do not apply directly to SLC.

-Find out more on the SAAS website
+Find out more on the SAAS website.

-You do not have to take out the student loan, or can elect to take out only a proportion of what you are offered.
-The student loan is repayable and does accrue interest but it is much cheaper than other types of finance such as bank loans, overdrafts or credit cards.
+You do not have to take out the student loan or can elect to take out only a proportion of what you are offered.
+The student loan is repayable and does accrue interest, but it is much cheaper than other types of finance such as bank loans, overdrafts or credit cards.

-Find out more about how the Student Loan works
+Find out more about how the Student Loan works.

 Care Experienced Bursary

-If you have been looked after by a Local Authority in the UK, you may be eligible to receive the Care Experienced Students Bursary instead of the support detailed above.
+If you have been looked after by a Local Authority in the UK, you may be eligible to receive the Care Experienced Students Bursary instead of the bursary and loan support detailed above.
 The Care Experienced Students Bursary is worth £9,000 and is not income assessed, so the level of your household income does not impact this.

 If you are eligible for the Care Experienced Students Bursary, you can also claim £2,400 in the form of a special support loan.
-You apply for this through SAAS, alongside applying for your tuition fee support and bursary.
-You do not have to take out the student loan, or can elect to take out only a proportion of what you are offered.
+You apply for this through SAAS, alongside applying for your tuition fee support and care experienced bursary.
+You do not have to take out the student loan or can elect to take out only a proportion of what you are offered.
 If you want to understand more about how the Student Loan works, click on the link in the section above.

-Find out more about the Care Experienced package of support on the SAAS website
+Find out more about the Care Experienced package of support on the SAAS website.

 Estranged Students

 If you are under 25 but no longer have any contact with your parents or legal guardian due to a permanent breakdown in your relationship, you can report this to SAAS and be considered as an estranged student.
-This means they won't use your parents or legal guardian income to income assess you for support.
+This means they will not use your parents or legal guardian income to income assess you for support.
 You would instead be eligible for the Estranged Student Bursary of £1,000, plus a student loan of £10,400.

-You do not have to take out the student loan, or can elect to take out only a proportion of what you are offered.
+You do not have to take out the student loan or can elect to take out only a proportion of what you are offered.
 If you want to understand more about how the Student Loan works, click on the link in the section above.

-Find out more about the Estranged Student package of support on the SAAS website
+Find out more about the Estranged Student package of support on the SAAS website.

 PAYMENT OF YOUR STUDENT FUNDING